esmallah/data_assistant/README.md

 - identify items name by deep learning
 - connect to cloud which control web and mobiles apps
 - clearfy and store error message

-for convert xml to ptyhon
-pyuic5 interface2.ui > interface2.py
-pyrcc5 maps.qrc -o maps_rc.py
+- fix non variation random value in web filling every fill ( no the same) for convert xml to ptyhon pyuic5 interface2.ui > interface2.py pyrcc5 maps.qrc -o maps_rc.py